dskrypa/cli_command_parser/docs/_src/parameters.rst

 **Unique SubCommand initialization parameters:**

-- **title**: The title to use for help text sections containing the choices for the Parameter.
+:title: The title to use for help text sections containing the choices for the Parameter.
 Defaults to ``Subcommands``.
-- **description**: The description to be used in help text for the Parameter.
+:description: The description to be used in help text for the Parameter.
-- **nargs**: Not supported.
+:nargs: Not supported.
 Automatically calculated / maintained based on registered choices (subcommand target Commands).
-- **type**: Not supported.
+:type: Not supported.
-- **choices**: Not supported.
+:choices: Not supported.

 Explicit registration is not necessary for Commands that extend their parent Command - given the `following example